joemphilips/docker-lnd-handson/2-BOLTZ.md

 At the time of writing, The most common service for managing the channel balance is using [Lightning Loop](https://github.com/lightninglabs/loop).
 The downside is that currently its server side is not open source.

-In our case, we wanted to first act as  liquidity taker (i.e. user of the service), but wanted to leave a choice to become a liquidity maker  (i.e. run service by ourselves) later.
+In our case, we wanted to first act as liquidity taker (i.e. user of the service), but wanted to leave a choice to become a liquidity maker (i.e. run service by ourselves) later, so the fact that we can not get serverside run by ourselves is a big downside.

 Among following choices, we first decided to try Boltz, since its documents and codebase seemed better.